 - Access to expertise – because an accident claims service specialises in procuring compensation settlements for people who have been the victims of an accident resulting in a personal injury, they know the playing field.
 This experience and knowledge help to ensure that you have the best chance of making a claim possible.

 - Unified costs – as you will not be paying separate solicitors fees and other legal costs.
 In many cases, a claims service will take on a compensation claim under a conditional fee agreement.

-Yes, using a reputable accident claims management firm is a very safe way to make a compensation claim following an accident that has resulted in personal injury.
-Every firm offering this service must comply with all the laws and legislation that govern any company working in the legal sector.
+Yes, using a reputable management firm is a very safe way to make a compensation claim following an accident that has resulted in personal injury.
+Claims handlers offering this service must comply with all the laws and legislation that govern any company working in the legal sector.

 This includes making sure that you are offered the best advice at all times, safeguarding your private information, and doing their best to limit your exposure to risks, both legal and financial.
 The best accident management company will always be willing to provide you with fully documented proof that they are 100% compliant with all trading requirements.

-Any claim for compensation that an accident claims management company makes on your behalf, will comprise of one or several types of damages.
+Any claim for compensation that an accident claim management company makes on your behalf, will comprise of one or several types of damages.
 The most typical of these damages are detailed below: